rocksudheerrock640-cmyk/DAA-lab/README.md

 From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.
 CONCLUSION:

 From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.

+# practical-5: Knapsack Problem
+This project is a Python program that solves the 0/1 Knapsack Problem using Dynamic Programming.
+The program takes the number of items, their weights, values, and the maximum capacity of the knapsack as input.
+It then finds the maximum value that can be carried without exceeding the given capacity.
+The program also displays the selected items and the execution time.
+This project is simple and useful for understanding the basic concept of Dynamic Programming in Python.

+How to Run

+To run the program, make sure Python 3 is installed on your computer.
+Save the code in a file named knapsack.py and run it using the command python knapsack.py in the terminal.

+Example

+For 4 items with weights 2, 3, 4, 5 and values 3, 4, 5, 6, with a knapsack capacity of 5, the maximum value is 7 and items 1 and 2 are selected.

+Conclusion

+This project demonstrates how Dynamic Programming can be used to solve the 0/1 Knapsack Problem.
+It helps in finding the best combination of items while keeping the total weight within the given capacity.
+The project is simple and helpful for learning Python and Dynamic Programming.

+# PRACTICAL-6 MATRIX CHAIN MULTIPLICATION
+Matrix Chain Multiplication is a Dynamic Programming problem that finds the most efficient way to multiply a sequence of matrices.

+The main objective is to determine the optimal order of matrix multiplication that minimizes the total number of scalar multiplications.
+The order of the matrices remains unchanged; only the placement of parentheses is optimized.

+This project implements the Matrix Chain Multiplication algorithm using Python and Dynamic Programming.

+# PRACTICAL 7:Coin Change Problem Using Dynamic Programming
+This project provides a Python solution to the Coin Change Problem using Dynamic Programming.
+The program determines the minimum number of coins required to make a given target amount from a set of available coin denominations.

+The algorithm builds a dynamic programming table to store the minimum coins needed for every amount from 0 to the target value.
+By reusing previously computed results, it efficiently finds the optimal solution and avoids redundant calculations.

+If the target amount can be formed, the program returns the minimum number of coins required.
+Otherwise, it returns -1 to indicate that no valid combination exists.

+Features Efficient Dynamic Programming approach Finds the minimum number of coins required Handles impossible cases by returning -1 Simple and easy-to-understand Python implementation Complexity Time Complexity: O(n × amount) Space Complexity: O(amount) This project is useful for learning Dynamic Programming concepts, practicing algorithm design, and preparing for coding interviews.